World in Cincinnati Japan Scene Postcard

 The Buddhas in the West Material Archive is a digital scholarship project that catalogues artifacts depicting Buddhist material culture for Western audiences.
 It’s comprised of prints, photos, and an assortment of ephemera and other objects.
 For a brief introduction to this archive, visit the main Buddhas in the West project page.

-For Related Buddhas in the West Posts Featuring Historical Prints:
+For Related Buddhas in the West Posts Featuring Films:

 For the Most Recent Buddhas in the West Posts: